A Guide to Hair Transplant Success Rates

 While it can be difficult to provide one definitive answer to this — especially as there are different techniques used for the surgery — the estimated survival rates for transplanted hair grafts is around 90-95%.
 In the majority of cases, this will mean that the hair transplantation will be successful, although full results can take up to 18 months to become visible.

 To analyse this in more detail, we’ve created a hair transplant success rate guide.
-Here, we’ve looked into exactly what a hair transplant is, how success varies across the different techniques used, as well as the various factors which can have an effect on the overall outcome of the treatment.
+Here, we’ve looked into exactly what a hair transplant is, how success varies across the different techniques used, as well as the various factors which can have an effect on the overall hair transplant results.

 Hair Transplantation Surgery: A Brief Outline